containers/crun-vm/examples/kubernetes/README.md

 ```

 The pod/VM defined above actually exposes an HTTP server on port 80.
 To talk to
-it, we first must first forward a local port to the pod/VM:
+it, we must first forward a local port to the pod/VM:

 ```console
 $ kubectl port-forward my-vm 8000:80